 Lastly, but no less important, we estimate at Roboyo that RPA can easily be translated in at least 20% efficiency gains to the business.
-Even though this is a conservative estimation, when compared with other types of IT initiatives, this is huge.
-For example, if you have a department of 50 FTEs, you probably have at least the equivalent of 10 FTEs in highly repetitive and automatable processes.
+Even though this is a conservative estimate, it certainly is huge, especially when compared with the lower efficiencies of traditional IT initiatives.
+To put it in perspective, if you have a department of 50 FTEs, you probably have at least the equivalent of 10 FTEs in highly repetitive and automatable processes

 Which departments across the Enterprise does RPA have the biggest impact on?

 A few departments come to mind right away – Finance and Accounting, Human Resources, Procurement, Treasury tend to repeat across organizations.
 For example, in my case, I have worked 3 years mainly in Shared Service Centers and the use cases found in Accounts Payable (e.g. Invoice Processing and Reporting processes) are always a great source of benefits.

 This happens across clients and across industries, which illustrates that RPA is really a cross-industry phenomenon.